-The structured settlement agreement becomes final when the 30-day revocation period ends.
-Structured settlement payment(s) begin within 14 days after the agreement is final.
+The claim resolution settlement agreement becomes final when the 30-day revocation period ends.
+Settlement payment(s) begin within 14 days after the agreement is final.
 If closure of the claim is part of the agreement, it is considered closed after the 30-day revocation period ends.

 The settlement agreement does not affect future industrial injury or occupational disease claims, including claims for benefits when the worker's death is the result of a claim-related condition.

-Issues outside of the workers' compensation insurance law (RCW Title 51), such as employment or discrimination claims and disputes, may not be settled as part of a structured settlement agreement.
+Issues outside of the workers' compensation insurance law (RCW Title 51), such as employment or discrimination claims and disputes, may not be settled as part of a claim resolution settlement agreement.